 A Cure for Wellness, director Gore Verbinski’s first film since 2013’s The Lone Ranger, has a big problem: it doesn’t realize how silly it is.
 A story – Dane DeHaan visits a wellness center which caters to the elite and discovers a conspiracy somehow involving water tainted by mysterious eels – which should play to our B-movie delight instead lurches ever so slowly forward while pursuing its apparent goal to merge a gothic romance with a psychological thriller.
 The whole thing is building up to a twist you’ll likely have figured out at least an hour before it actually happens, leaving you to spend most of your time appreciating Bojan Brezilli’s capable cinematography and Eve Stewart’s remarkable production design.
 You’ll also find yourself wishing editors Pete Beaudreau and Lance Pereira had stood up to Verbinski and properly cut this 146 minute slog into something more manageable.

-It’s thus tempting to ponder what a more cash-strapped and inventive-by-necessity Blumhouse Production director could have done with Justin Haytha’s Wellness script, which chiefly aims to exploit the potential horror of a crooked, old-fashioned wellness center, the type broadly mocked in Road to Wellville, being in practice today and looking almost entirely untouched by time.
+It’s thus tempting to ponder what a more cash-strapped and inventive-by-necessity Blumhouse Production director could have done with Justin Haytha’s Wellness script, which chiefly aims to exploit the potential horror of a crooked, old-fashioned wellness center, the type broadly mocked in Road to Wellville.
 There certainly wouldn’t be nearly as many aerial shots of the maze-like structure leading into the wellness center nor would the movie repeat the same basic story beat (i.e., hero tries to prove conspiracy, keeps being thwarted in his efforts) so often that even the villain (played by Jason Isaacs) eventually expresses frustration with the repetitiveness, coming dangerously close at one point to saying, “Again with this shit?”

 But an efficient, serviceable little thriller is not what Verbinski was aiming for with Wellness.
 Instead, his influences seem to be The Shining and Shutter Island, just without any of Kubrick and Scorsese’s accompanying artistry.
 At times, Verbinski pulls it off, highlighting the ambient noise of squeaky crutches or especially loud swallowing to effectively heighten tension, and recognizing, as The Amazing Spider-Man 2 did, that DeHaan’s already sickly appearance makes him ideally suited to play someone whose health deteriorates throughout the story.
-One scene of DeHaan, whose character quickly becomes a patient at the center despite his protests, quickly overtaken by eels while submerged in water in a sensory deprivation tank is a particular triumph, which is likely why it was often used as the centerpiece of the trailers.
+One scene of DeHaan being quickly overtaken by eels while submerged in water in a sensory deprivation tank is a particular triumph, which is likely why it was often used as the centerpiece of the trailers.

 However, then the film just keeps spinning its wheels, to the point that you start actively rooting against DeHaan because he’s taking too damn long to put it all together.
 On the plus side, once the twist finally happens past the two-hour mark (!) you are treated to a better version of a Phantom of the Opera-style lair than even The Phantom of the Opera movie (the Joel Schumacher one) came up with.
 On the down side, the wait’s absolutely not worth it, and you’re then forced to watch Jason Isaacs relish the smell on his fingers after shoving them up a helpless woman’s vagina.
 So, that happens.

 As Cure For Wellness awkwardly segues from its mind fuck phase (and we never buy for one second the argument that it could all just be DeHaan’s delusions) into gothic horror (centered around Mia Goth’s virginal character Hannah) you start contemplating why you even went to see the movie to begin with.
 Just watch (or re-watch) the similar, but superior Shutter Island instead.
-It’s a better use of your time than Cure for Wellness.
+It’s a better use of your time.

 THE BOTTOM LINE